yiisoft/docs/001-yii-values.md

 ### Being helpful

 It applies to both technical decisions and community.
-Comminity-wise we value any high quality contribution, be it a pull request or elaborative answer at the forum.
+Community-wise we value any high quality contribution, be it a pull request or elaborative answer at the forum.

 When following principles conflict we choose solution that is more helpful to community.